 The Export to Multiviewer window appears, prompting you for the IP address of the multiviewer to which you wish to transfer the database.

-IP addresses for all the multiviewers that are on the same subnet as your PC are included in the list.
+Your recent connections, and all the multiviewers that are on the same subnet as your PC are automatically included in the list.